 Our revenue is impacted by several factors, including total loss frequency and the average vehicle auction selling price, as a significant amount of our service revenue is associated in some manner with the ultimate selling price of the vehicle.
-Vehicle auction selling prices are driven primarily by: (i) market demand for rebuildable, driveable vehicles; (ii) used car pricing, which we also believe has an impact on total loss frequency; (iii) end market demand for recycled and refurbished parts as reflected in demand from dismantlers; (iv) the mix of cars sold; (v) changes in the U.S. dollar exchange rate to foreign currencies, which we believe has an impact on auction participation by international buyers; and; (vi) changes in commodity prices, particularly the per ton price for crushed car bodies, as we believe this has an impact on the ultimate selling price of vehicles sold for dismantling.
+Vehicle auction selling prices are driven primarily by: (i) market demand for rebuildable, driveable vehicles; (ii) used car pricing, which we also believe has an impact on total loss frequency; (iii) end market demand for recycled and refurbished parts as reflected in demand from dismantlers; (iv) the mix of cars sold; (v) changes in the U.S. dollar exchange rate to foreign currencies, which we believe has an impact on auction participation by international buyers; and; (vi) changes in commodity prices, particularly the per ton price for crushed car bodies, as we believe this has an impact on the ultimate selling price of vehicles sold for scrap and vehicles sold for dismantling.
 We cannot specifically quantify the financial impact that commodity pricing, used car pricing, and product sales mix has on the selling price of vehicles, our service revenues, or financial results.
 Total loss frequency is the percentage of cars involved in accidents that insurance companies salvage rather than repair and is driven by the relationship between repair costs, used car values, and auction returns.
-Over the last several years, we believe there has been an increase in overall growth in the salvage market driven by an increase in total loss frequency.
-The increase in total loss frequency may have been driven by the change in used car values and repair costs, which we believe are generally trending upward.
-Changes in used car prices and repair costs, may impact total loss frequency and affect our growth rate.
-Used car values are determined by many factors, including used car supply, which is tied directly to new car sales, and the average age of cars on the road continued to increase, growing from 9.6 years in 2002 to 12.1 years in 2021.
-Repair costs are generally based on damage severity, vehicle complexity, re
+Over the past 30 years we believe there has been an increase in overall growth in the salvage market driven by an increase in total loss frequency.
+This increase in total loss frequency may have been driven by changes in used car values and repair costs over the same long-term horizon, which we believe are generally trending upward.
+Recently we have noted fluctuations in total loss frequency.
+Nonetheless, we believe the long-term trend of increases in total loss frequency will continue.
+In the near term changes in used car prices and repair cost, may tend to reduce total loss frequency and thereby affect our growth rate.
+Used car values are determined by many factors, including used car